Old Overholt

 Old Overholt is America's oldest continually maintained brand of whiskey.
 It was founded in West Overton, Pennsylvania, in 1810.
 Old Overholt is a rye whiskey distilled by A. Overholt & Co., currently a subsidiary of Suntory Global Spirits, which is a subsidiary of Suntory Holdings of Osaka, Japan.
 It is produced at the Jim Beam distillery in Clermont, Kentucky.
-It is one of the most commonly available straight rye whiskies in the United States, where it is available at most liquor stores.
+Old Overholt is one of the most commonly available straight rye whiskies in the United States, where it is available at most liquor stores.
 It is aged for four years and since early 2020 is non-chill filtered and bottled at 86 proof (43% alcohol by volume).
 A four-year bottled in bond, 100-proof version was released in late 2017.
-Old Overholt has been called a "foundation stone of American whiskey" because of its long history.
+A. Overholt Monongahela Mash, featuring a more historic mashbill, was released in 2024.
+Because of its long history, Old Overholt has been called a "foundation stone of American whiskey."

 History

 Early years

-Henry Oberholzer (Anglicized to "Overholt"), a German Mennonite farmer, moved to West Overton, Pennsylvania, on the banks of Jacobs Creek in Western Pennsylvania in 1800.
+Henry Oberholzer (Anglicized to "Overholt"), a Mennonite farmer, moved to West Overton, Pennsylvania, on the banks of Jacobs Creek in Western Pennsylvania in 1800.
 His family came from the area of Germany, which specialized in distilling "korn", or rye whiskey, and Henry took up the tradition.